 January 2016 - October 2019

-The Meherrin River bridge replacement project is a $22M project for the Virginia Department of Transportation (VDOT) to replace a pair of aged bridge structures on I-95 over the Meherrin River.
-The project is using a phased construction plan that allows VDOT to maintain two northbound and southbound lanes of traffic on I-95 throughout construction.
+The Meherrin River bridge replacement project was a $22M project for the Virginia Department of Transportation (VDOT) to replace a pair of aged bridge structures on I-95 over the Meherrin River.
+The project used a phased construction plan that allowed VDOT to maintain two northbound and southbound lanes of traffic on I-95 throughout construction.

 Wagman’s Geotechnical Construction group had a significant role on the project and provided the installation of temporary support of excavation, pile driving and cofferdam construction.

 - Rising river levels due to heavy rainfall throughout the project duration was challenging.
 Wagman proactively monitored river level forecasts, giving crew members as much advanced notice as possible to move materials and equipment as necessary so they would not get damaged.

 - Wagman self-performed the installation of twelve 60” diameter drilled shaft caissons on the project.